gschmutz/product-soaring-clouds-sequel/example/nodejs/README.md

-# This is a Node.js sample for consuming Product events from the Kafka topic
+# Node.js sample for consuming events from the Kafka topic

 Before you can use the code, the [Kafka-Avro](https://github.com/waldophotos/kafka-avro/blob/edeaf037d0248671d484c97840b8a8963153daf4/README.md) library has to be installed: